 Context: The description of the types of sources a provider uses for delivering an online sample will provide insight into the quality of the sample.

-The advantage of this recruiting design is that it relies on a high-quality ABS design that yields a higher response rate.
+The advantage of this recruiting design is that it relies on a high-quality ABS design that yields a higher response rate while ensuring full population coverage.
 Additionally, it leverages our Omnibus platform to ensure adequate representation of typically under-represented groups in public opinion polls such as Hispanics, African Americans, lower educated, or lower income population.

 03 If you provide more than one type of sample source: How are the different sample sources blended together to ensure validity?
 How can this be replicated over time to provide reliability?
 How do you deal with the possibility of duplication of respondents across sources?